 Liquidity risk control entails primarily the setting of risk limits, which define management's tolerance for liquidity risk.
 Specifically, limits are set on the maximum cumulative outflow and level of interbank borrowings.
 Liquidity risk is also monitored through the use of liquidity ratios.
 One of the more important liquidity ratios is the ratio of net liquid assets to total deposits.
 Net liquid assets consist of the sum of cash, due from banks, interbank loans, securities held for trade, available for sale, and held to maturity and unquoted debt securities with remaining maturities of less than one month, less interbank borrowings.
-The ratios for the year 2015 and 2014 were as follows:
+The ratios for the year 2016 and 2015 were as follows:

-2015 2014
+2016 2015

-December 31 31.7% 48.0%
+December 31 45.1% 31.7%

-Average during the period 39.5% 49.0%
+Average during the year 38.9% 39.5%

-Highest 54.0% 56.0%
+Highest 45.1% 54.0%

-Lowest 31.7% 41.0%
+Lowest 28.1% 31.7%